juhanirusi/agrusi-api/README.md

 # Agrusi REST API

-This repository contains the languageCode for the REST API of farm management system Agrusi built with Spring Boot.
+This repository contains code for the REST API of a very simple farm field management system that's built with Spring Boot.